eduardlio/learn-js-through-web/readme.md

 Oh, please.

-Have you ever been stung, Mr. Sting?
+Have you ever BEEn stung, Mr. Sting?

 Because I'm feeling